PRP's Promise in Fertility Treatment

 Fortunately, collecting platelets is simple and it can be done at the fertility clinic.
 The patient’s blood is drawn, then placed in a centrifuge that separates the platelets from the red and white blood cells.
 PRP is then extracted from those platelets and administered to the patient, sometimes on the same day.
 Any plasma left over after treatment can be frozen for future use.

-The use of PRP in the treatment of infertility is still a fairly new practice and considered experimental with no proven benefit yet; however, it could address some of the most common barriers to successful pregnancy and is one of the most promising advances in reproductive medicine in recent years.
+The use of PRP in the treatment of infertility is still a fairly new practice and considered experimental with no proven benefit yet; however, it could address some of the most common barriers to successful pregnancy and is one of the most promising advances in fertility treatment in recent years.